 Speaking to Dutton, he explains he has been particularly impressed by the talent and ideas he has encountered in the Trinity Entrepreneurial Society’s (TES) Dragons Den competition, where he has participated on the judging panel: “TES are doing great work to encourage entrepreneurship among students.”

 He sees the current and growing entrepreneurship culture in Ireland as an exciting and great opportunity.
 However, in some respects the incentives and supports are stronger in the UK, with Dutton highlighting the better tax breaks.

 As the conversation continued, it became clear that Dutton brings a focus, energy and drive typical of an entrepreneur.
 While studying at Dun Laoghaire Institute of Art, Design and Technology (IADT), he took time out to follow his passion for music and entrepreneurship, regularly touring internationally to develop his skills as a musician and sound engineer.
 While still at College, he set up an international concert promotion and talent management business called “Bad Apple”, which he still runs.
-He also added that he was currently planning to tour with some bands across Europe from April “and later on in the autumn to Russia and the Ukraine”.
+He also added that he was currently planning to tour with some bands across Europe from April.

 So why did Dutton set up Unifund when he is already so engaged with lots of other successful initiatives?
 He emphasises that he enjoys dealing with a broad range of people and projects at any given time, and Unifund offers such an environment.
 “Looking around at the college scene in Ireland, I considered that student talent and student startups were some of the most undervalued and under recognised.”
 Hence the gap for something like Unifund was blatantly obvious to Dutton.